vorth/qr-labels/README.md

 The first character is one of: `A`, `B`, `C`, `D`, or space.
 The second character is any uppercase letter `A-Z`.

+This app was vibe-coded with GitHub Copilot using GPT 4.1.
+I've captured some potential improvements as issues.

 ## Features

 - **Print-friendly layout:** Click "Print Labels" to print the grid.